Derry, New Hampshire: Government

 In the New Hampshire Senate, Derry is in the 19th district and is currently represented by Republican Regina Birdsell.
 On the Executive Council of New Hampshire, Derry is in district 3 and is currently represented by Republican Janet Stevens.
 In the U.S. House of Representatives, Derry is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris Pappas.

 Derry is part of a reliably Republican belt of dense, populous towns along Interstate 93 near the Massachusetts border.
-Derry leans Republican in presidential elections, and has even trended rightwards as of late.
+Derry leans Republican in presidential elections.
 Bill Clinton did manage to carry the town with a plurality of the vote in 1996.
 No Democrat has won a majority of Derry's voters since Lyndon B. Johnson's landslide election in 1964.

 Economy

 Top employers

 According to the town's 2020 Comprehensive Annual Financial Report, the top employers in the town are the following: